wazuh/wazuh-documentation/source/pci-dss/file-integrity-monitoring.rst

       auditctl -w /root/credit_cards -p wa -k wazuh_fim

 #.
 Proceed to modify the file.
-In this case, we added new content.
+In this case, we added new content:

       .. code-block:: console